RaidMax/IW4M-Admin/README.md

 #### Profanity Determent
 - This plugin warns and kicks players for using profanity
 - Profane words and warning message can be specified in `ProfanityDetermentSettings.json`
+- If a client's name contains a word listed in the settings, they will immediately be kicked
 ___
 ### Webfront
 `Home`